 4. Select the 'Utilities' icon.

 © Ryan Ariano/Business Insider Utilities will be represented by a blue folder.
-Ryan Ariano/Business Insider
+Ryan Ariano/Business Insider5.
+Launch the Terminal.

 6. Paste or write 'killall Dock' into the Terminal window to turn off the Dock and automatically restart it.